Australian Geographic Travel – extraordinary experiences from a different perspective

-Here at Australian Geographic, we have put together unique and authentic trips for our readers and anyone who is interested in exploring the fauna and flora, the history and culture of Australia.
-All trips have been curated with an emphasis on discovering hidden gems off the usual beaten track, and offering sustainable travel experiences that would be very hard to find anywhere else.
+We’ve put together unique and authentic trips for anyone who is interested in exploring the fauna and flora, the history and culture of Australia.
+All trips have been curated with an emphasis on discovering hidden gems off the beaten track, and offering sustainable travel experiences that would be very hard to find anywhere else.
 We have carefully selected destinations, accommodation and the best local guides.

 We have taken the utmost care in not only in selecting our itineraries but also in ensuring the safety of our travellers, including the implementation of plans for COVID-safe travelling.